100 € discount for registrations received before 15/12 !

 Options:

-Single tent: As an early booking offer there is one tent which can be allocated to a single person without payment of a supplement - the tent will be strictly allocated on a first-come, first-served basis.
-Once this tent has been allocated, a single supplement of 50% is payable to guarantee a single tent.
-There is no single supplement if you are willing to share.
+Single tent: A tent can be allocated to a single person without additional charge.
+Tents are strictly allocated on a first-come, first-served basis.
+Once allocated, a 50% surcharge is payable to guarantee a single tent.
+There is no surcharge if you are willing to share.

 Options:

-Single tent: As an early booking offer there is one tent which can be allocated to a single person without payment of a supplement - the tent will be strictly allocated on a first-come, first-served basis.
-Once this tent has been allocated, a single supplement of 50% is payable to guarantee a single tent.
-There is no single supplement if you are willing to share.
+Single tent: A tent can be allocated to a single person without additional charge.
+Tents are strictly allocated on a first-come, first-served basis.
+Once allocated, a 50% surcharge is payable to guarantee a single tent.
+There is no surcharge if you are willing to share.

 PRICES INCLUDE: